maximilianh/cellBrowser/README.md

 ### Import a Seurat object

 Use src/cbImportSeurat.
 More instructions later.

-### Process an expression matrix with a simple Seurat pipeline
+### Process an expression matrix with a basic Seurat pipeline

 First make sure that you can install the package "hdf5r" in R:

 install.packages("hdf5r")

 If this doesn't work, try to install the fake hdf5 package, which means that you won't be able to read hdf5 files, but reading .mtx and of course tab-sep files will still work.

 install.packages("remotes")
 remotes::install_github("UCSF-TI/fake-hdf5r")

 Download the pbmc3k expression matrix:

 rsync -Lavzp genome-test.gi.ucsc.edu::cells/datasets/pbmc3k/ ./pbmc3k/ --progress

 Create a default seurat.conf

 cbSeurat --init

 Then run your expression matrix through Seurat like this:

 cbSeurat -o seuratOut -n pbmc3kSeurat  -e filtered_gene_bc_matrices/hg19

 This will create a script seuratOut/runSeurat.R, and run it through Rscript.
 The script will install Seurat, if it's not installed already.

 You can modify the file seurat.conf and rerun the cbSeurat command above.

 ### Optional Python modules to install